tlswg/dtls13-spec/draft-rescorla-tls-dtls13.md

 The DTLS 1.3 specification changes the way how cookies are exchanged compared to DTLS 1.2.
 DTLS 1.3 re-uses the HelloRetryRequest message and conveys the cookie to the client via an extension.
-The client then uses the same extension to place the cookie into a ClientHello message.
+The client receiving the cookie uses the same extension to place the cookie subsequently into a ClientHello message.
    DTLS 1.2 on the other hand used a separate message, namely the HelloVerifyRequest, to pass a cookie to the client and did not utilize the extension mechanism.
    For backwards compatibility reason the cookie field in the ClientHello